Alumni and Friends | News and Announcements

 “It’s worth going to walk through the exhibit just to see the old cameras,” said Eiler with a chuckle.
 “They are Chuck’s old cameras, and they are just so interesting and amazing to see in person.”

-The exhibit opened on September 4 with a reception where Eiler spoke and shared memories of Scott.
-The exhibit will close on September 30.
+The exhibit opened on Sept.
+4 with a reception where Eiler spoke and shared memories of Scott.
+The exhibit will close on Sept.
+30.

 “It’s hard to underestimate what he did to change the education of visual journalism throughout the country,” said Eiler.

-The Viscom Focus Gallery is open Monday – Friday from 8 a.m. to 5 p.m.
+The VisCom Focus Gallery is open Monday – Friday from 8 a.m. to 5 p.m.
 Hours are sometimes extended to accommodate events.

 Published